Advanced Clinician Scientist Fellowship

-- the candidate’s salary at the appropriate honorary consultant grade.
+- Your salary at the appropriate honorary consultant grade

-- the salary of one postdoctoral researcher, and one research assistant or technician
+- Salaries for one postdoctoral researcher and one research assistant or technician

 Our fellowships offer a range of benefits beyond funding, including access to networking and training opportunities, flexible working policies and an accelerated route through the Tier 1 visa system.

 Applications for this scheme are considered twice per year and the application process has three stages:

 - Preliminary application: reviewed and shortlisted by the Clinical Careers Committee